kasparsd/pgp-quick/readme.md

 # PGP Encrypt/Decrypt Clipboard

-A set of bash scripts to simplify the encryption and decryption of any content you have copied to the clipboard (Cmd+C).
+A set of bash scripts to simplify the encryption and decryption of any content you have copied to the clipboard.
 Automatically searches the [pgp.mit.edu keyserver](https://pgp.mit.edu/) for unknown recipients.

 ![Screenshot of the terminal output](screenshot.png)